-When a child moves successfully through the stage of initiative vs. guilt, they develop a strong sense of purpose.
+When a child moves successfully through the stage of initiative versus guilt, they develop a strong sense of purpose.
 The exact purpose usually changes as they get older.
 Yet, the core feeling that they can take meaningful actions and get positive results can last throughout the rest of their lives.

 How Can Parents Help Their Children In Stage 3?

-A well-informed parent can help their child through Erikson's Stage 3 in many ways.
+A well-informed parent can help their child through Erikson's stage 3 in many ways.
 If you are or will be a parent or grandparent of a stage-3 child, you can help them in the following ways: